-Management target Construction staging Construction methodology Management actions Monitoring Timing / frequency of actions Reporting Marine environ mental quality and Be nthic communities a nd habitats breakwater construction to occur outside of the future proposal indicative disturbance area and during summer months (Dec to March) when seagrass Sequential construction End tipping of suitable rock material and clean engineering fill Survey of construction set out and extents during breakwater construction works Review of breakwater layout against available aerial imagery to confirm it is within the future proposal indicative disturbance area Weekly basis during construction Review of breakwater layout post completion of breakwater construction Weekly basis during construction Review of breakwater layout post completion of breakwater construction Dredging internal KBSC marina and disposal within onshore reclamation area Floating dredge methodology either: BHD - long arm excavator Small CSD Dredge vessel to navigate using onboard GPS with appropriate accuracy Navigation equipment (on dredge) inspection and testing Prior to commencement of dredging operations and then daily Daily dredging log Silt curtains will be used for KBSC marina dredging to manage turbidity and will also provide a physical barrier between marine fauna (e.g. dolphins) and dredging works Marine fauna observer (MFO) is to undertake daily inspection of the marina area, including silt curtains, prior to commencement of dredging works Should any marine fauna become entrapped within the silt curtains, the following procedure will be implemented All dredging and terrestrial works in the near vicinity will not be able to commence or must cease immediately The silt curtains will be parted to allow fauna to exit the area, on their own accord (i.e. without human interaction) MFO to monitor the area for ten minutes prior to recommencement of works to ensure marine fauna has Daily inspection Daily inspection reports
+Management target Construction staging Construction methodology Management actions Monitoring Timing / frequency of actions Reporting Marine environi mental quality and B enthic communities a nd habitats No dredging / Sequential construction occur outside of the future proposal Eastern breakwater constructed first Western breakwater constructed second End tipping of suitable rock material and clean engineering fill Survey of construction set out and extents during breakwater construction works Review of breakwater layout against available aerial imagery to confirm it is within the future proposal indicative disturbance area Weekly basis during construction Review of breakwater layout after conconstruction npletion of breakwater Weekly basis during construction Review of breakwater layout after completion of disturbance area and during summer months In: . breakwater construction (December to March) when seagrass cover is at its highest.
+KBSC marina and disposal within onshore Floating dredge methodology either: BHD - long arm excavator Dredge vessel to navigate using on-board GPS with appropriate accuracy Navigation equipment (on dredge) inspection and testing Prior to commencement of dredging operations and then daily Daily dredging log Area affected by suspended sediments during dredging and breakwater construction will be limited (wherever possible) Small CSD Silt curtains will be used for KBSC marina dredging to manage turbidity, and will also provide a physical barrier between marine fauna (e.g. dolphins) and dredging works Marine fauna observer (MFO) is to undertake daily inspection of the marina area, including silt curtains, prior to commencement of dredging works Should any marine fauna become entrapped within the silt curtains, the following procedure will be implemented All dredging and terrestrial works in the near vicinity will not be able to commence or must cease immediately The silt curtains will be parted to allow fauna to exit the area, on their own accord (i.e. without human interaction) MFO to monitor the area for ten minutes prior to recommencement of works to ensure marine fauna has safely moved away from the works area Daily inspection Daily inspection reports